About doulas

 During pregnancy, a doula might:

-- help you identify your post-birth needs.
+- help you identify your postnatal needs.

 During labour and birth, a doula might: